 Data De-Encapsulation Process

 At the receiving end, the process is reversed, with headers being stripped off at each layer.
-This reverse process is known as de-encapsulation.
-As shown in the figure below when Layer 1 takes the data and sends it to Layer 2.
-Here the Layer 2 header, as well as the trailer, examined and removed.
+Subsequently, this reverse process is known as de-encapsulation.
+As shown in the figure below Layer 1 takes the data and sends it to Layer 2.
+Here the Layer 2 header, as well as the trailer, was examined and removed.

 The resulting Layer 3 PDU, is then sent to Layer 3.
 Layer 3, in turn, examines the header in the PDU and removes it.
 The resulting PDU is sent to Layer 4.
 Similarly, each layer removes the header added by the corresponding layer at the source before sending the data to the upper layer.
 Finally, the Application layer removes the Layer 7 header and sends the data to the application.